awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 ## Test migration from Docker to `containerd`<a name="containerd-bootstrap"></a>

 Amazon EKS ended support for Docker starting with the Kubernetes version `1.24` launch\.
-For more information, see [Amazon EKS ended support for `dockershim`](dockershim-deprecation.md)\.
+For more information, see [Migrate from Dockershim to containerd](dockershim-deprecation.md)\.

 For Kubernetes version `1.23`, you can use an optional bootstrap flag to enable the `containerd` runtime for Amazon EKS optimized AL2 AMIs\.
 This feature gives you a clear path to migrate to `containerd` when updating to version `1.24` or later\.
 Amazon EKS ended support for Docker starting with the Kubernetes version `1.24` launch\.
 The `containerd` runtime is widely adopted in the Kubernetes community and is a graduated project with the CNCF\.
 You can test it by adding a node group to a new or existing cluster\.